secureblue/secureblue/README.md

 Have a look at [PREINSTALL-README](PREINSTALL-README.md) before proceeding.

 ## Rebasing (Recommended)
+> [!NOTE]
-*Note: if you don't already have a Fedora Atomic installation, use a Fedora Atomic iso that matches your secureblue target image to install one.
-If you want to use a secureblue Silverblue image, start with the Fedora Silverblue iso, Kinoite for Kinoite, and Sericea (Sway Atomic) for Sericea and all the Wayblue images.*
+> If you don't already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
+If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, and Sericea (Sway Atomic) for Sericea, and all the Wayblue images.

-To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, follow these steps:
+To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, follow these steps<sup>\*</sup>:

+> [!IMPORTANT]
-*(Important note: the **only** supported tag is `latest`)*
+> The **only** supported tag is `latest`.

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```